UltraCombos/2019_DigiWave_Treasure/README.md

 How to Check
 -------------------
-The two scenes have been put on asset's root, if you want to check the whole content quickly, you can open the timeline and slide.
+The two scenes have been put on the asset's root, if you want to check the whole content quickly, you can open the timeline and slide.

 ![Screenshot](https://i.imgur.com/5MTp66W.jpg)